xanderhendriks/rpi-embedded-target-action-runner/README.md

 The **Release (y/n)?** question allows to select if a release should be created for the branch build.
 It defaults to **y**.
 To allow the **n** option to work the run condition for the release job needs to be updated from: if: **github.ref == 'refs/heads/master'** to **if: github.ref == 'refs/heads/master' || github.event.inputs.release == 'y'** as follows:

       release:
-        needs: [build-docs, build-sample_application]
+        needs: build-sample_application
         if: github.ref == 'refs/heads/master' || github.event.inputs.release == 'y'
         name: Release to Github
-        runs-on: ubuntu-20.04
+        runs-on: ubuntu-22.04
         steps:

 Create a branch of master and run the pipeline on it.
-See how the version number is different.
 To manually run the pipeline on your branch go to the actions page and press the **Run workflow** button:

 ![Github actions 7](images/Github_actions_7.png)

+See how the version number is different.

 # Add unit test
 For unit testing we'll be using [cpputest](https://cpputest.github.io/).
 A free tool which works for both C and C++ code.

 ## Execute locally
-Start a docker in the repo's root directory: `docker run -it --rm --name ccputest -v ${PWD}:/workarea xanderhendriks/cpputest:1.0`
+Start a docker in the repository's root directory:

+    docker run -it --rm --name ccputest -v ${PWD}:/workarea xanderhendriks/cpputest:1.0

 Inside the docker run the following commands:

-- `cd /workarea/unit_test/crc`
-- `mkdir build`
-- `cmake ..`
-- `make`
+    cd /workarea/unit_test/crc
+    mkdir build
+    cmake ..
+    make

 The test output indicates that one of the checks in in the CRC unit test is failing.
 Fix the test by updating the expected crc value